ceph/ceph/doc/start/intro.rst

   state of the Ceph cluster, including storage utilization, current performance metrics, and system load.
-The Ceph Manager daemons also host python-based plugins to manage and expose Ceph cluster information, including a web-based `dashboard`_ and `REST API`_.
+The Ceph Manager daemons also host python-based plugins to manage and expose Ceph cluster information, including a web-based :doc:`/mgr/dashboard` and `REST API`_.
 At least two managers are normally required for high availability.

 - **Ceph OSDs**: A :term:`Ceph OSD` (object storage daemon, ``ceph-osd``) stores data, handles data replication, recovery,